Borgo Egnazia

 This classy hotel on the olive-studded Puglian coast is one of the best equipped – and largest – on i-escape.
 It's also the only 5* in Puglia.
 If you can get past the size (over 180 rooms and villas, though you would never guess it) and the expense (which, actually, is reasonable), there's tons to recommend it.

 We loved the vast swimming pools (indoor and outdoor) and the superbly run creche (with Puglian and English staff, all of them charming and unflappable).
-Other guests rave about the delicious seafood and pasta at the gourmet restaurant, or the perfectly manicured 18-hole golf course washed by sea breezes.
+Other guests rave about the delicious seafood at the gourmet restaurant (there are several others to choose from too – from plant-based to Puglian traditional) or the perfectly manicured 18-hole golf course washed by sea breezes.
 In summer, you'll bless the al fresco pizzeria and the 2 beach clubs (one – rocky – within walking distance, the other – sandy – reached by shuttle).
 In winter, the no-expense-spared Vair spa comes into its own.
 Or, if you happen to be scouting for a large scale meeting or wedding venue, there are few better in this part of the world.

 In terms of accommodation, you can choose anything from a cosy double room to a supervilla for 6-20, so have a read of our Rooms page and take your pick.